DataBooth/db_public/README.md

 _Coming soon_ - this is the placeholder location for sharing of public materials by [DataBooth](https://www.databooth.com.au).

 We are almost exclusively a Python and SQL shop.

-Some of the open source components that we are using or experimenting with currently:
+A small selection of some of the open source components that we are using or experimenting with currently:

 - [`DuckDB`](https://duckdb.org) a fast in-process analytical database
 - [`sqlglot`](https://sqlglot.com) a no-dependency SQL parser, transpiler, optimiser, and engine